junxit/us-congress-bills-110/bill.md

   - **(3)** *Protection of certain state laws* This Act shall not be construed to preempt the applicability of—
     - **(A)** State trespass, contract, or tort law; or
     - **(B)** other State laws to the extent that those laws relate to acts of fraud.
+  - **(4)** *Effective date* The preemption provided for under this subsection shall take effect, with respect to specific provisions of this Act, on the effective date for such provisions.
 - **(b)** *Preservation of FTC Authority* Nothing in this Act may be construed in any way to limit or affect the Commission’s authority under any other provision of law, including the authority to issue advisory opinions (under part 1 of volume 16 of the Code of Federal Regulations), policy statements, or guidance regarding this Act.

 ## § 7.
-Annual FTC report

-For the 12-month period that begins upon the effective date under section 12(a) and for each 12-month period thereafter, the Commission shall submit a report to the Congress that—

-- **(1)** specifies the number and types of actions taken during such period to enforce section 2(a) and section 3, the disposition of each such action, any penalties levied in connection with such actions, and any penalties collected in connection with such actions; and
-- **(2)** describes the administrative structure and personnel and other resources committed by the Commission for enforcement of this Act during such period.

-## § 8.
 FTC report on cookies

-- **(a)** *In General* Not later than the expiration of the 6-month period that begins on the date of the enactment of this Act, the Commission shall submit a report to the Congress regarding the use of cookies, including tracking cookies, in the delivery or display of advertising to the owners and users of computers.
-The report shall examine and describe the methods by which cookies and the Web sites that place them on computers function separately and together, and shall compare the use of cookies with the use of information collection programs (as such term is defined in section 3) to determine the extent to which such uses are similar or different.
-The report may include such recommendations as the Commission considers necessary and appropriate, including treatment of cookies under this Act or other laws.
-- **(b)** *Definition* For purposes of this section, the term tracking cookie means a cookie or similar text or data file used alone or in conjunction with one or more Web sites to transmit or convey, to a party other than the intended recipient, personally identifiable information of a computer owner or user, information regarding Web pages accessed by the owner or user, or information regarding advertisements previously delivered to a computer, for the purpose of—
+- **(a)** *In General* Not later than the expiration of the 6-month period that begins on the date on which final regulations are issued under section 9, the Commission shall submit a report to the Congress regarding the use of cookies in the delivery or display of advertising to the owners and users of computers.
+The report shall examine the extent to which cookies are or may be used to transmit to a third party personally identifiable information of a computer owner or user, information regarding Web pages accessed by the owner or user, or information regarding advertisements previously delivered to a computer, for the purpose of—
   - **(1)** delivering or displaying advertising to the owner or user; or
   - **(2)** assisting the intended recipient to deliver or display advertising to the owner, user, or others.
-- **(c)** *Effective Date* This section shall take effect on the date of the enactment of this Act.
+- **(b)** *Effective Date* This section shall take effect on the date of the enactment of this Act.
+- **(c)** *Paperwork reduction requirements* The requirements of subchapter I of chapter 35 of title 44, United States Code, shall not apply to the report required under this section.

-## § 9.
+## § 8.
 FTC report on information collection programs installed before effective date

-Not later than the expiration of the 6-month period that begins on the date of the enactment of this Act, the Commission shall submit a report to the Congress on the extent to which there are installed on protected computers information collection programs that, but for installation prior to the effective date under section 12(a), would be subject to the requirements of section 3.
+Not later than the expiration of the 6-month period that begins on the date on which final regulations are issued under section 9, the Commission shall submit a report to the Congress on the extent to which there are installed on protected computers information collection programs that, but for installation prior to the effective date under section 11(a), would be subject to the requirements of section 3.
 The report shall include recommendations regarding the means of affording computer users affected by such information collection programs the protections of section 3, including recommendations regarding requiring a one-time notice and consent by the owner or authorized user of a computer to the continued collection of information by such a program so installed on the computer.
+The requirements of subchapter I of chapter 35 of title 44, United States Code, shall not apply to the report required under this section.

-## § 10.
+## § 9.
 Regulations

-- **(a)** *In General* The Commission shall issue the regulations required by this Act not later than the expiration of the 6-month period beginning on the date of the enactment of this Act.
+- **(a)** *In General* The Commission shall issue the regulations required by this Act not later than the expiration of the 9-month period beginning on the date of the enactment of this Act.
 In exercising its authority to issue any regulation under this Act, the Commission shall determine that the regulation is consistent with the public interest and the purposes of this Act.
 Any regulations issued pursuant to this Act shall be issued in accordance with section 553 of title 5, United States Code.
 - **(b)** *Effective Date* This section shall take effect on the date of the enactment of this Act.

-## § 11.
+## § 10.
 Definitions

 For purposes of this Act: